 The common assumption that medical errors are an avenue for medical malpractice claims is not supported by the data.
 Roughly 1 to 3 percent of all medical errors result in medical malpractice lawsuits.
 According to Positive Physicians, patients are often reluctant to file medical malpractice claims if they feel they have “good rapport” with their doctors.
 This means that if a doctor shows support for the patient and answers questions thoroughly, this may discourage a lawsuit.
 However, if patients don’t feel respected by their doctors, they are more likely to file a lawsuit – and rightly so, as there is some connection between a doctor’s level of respect for the patient and the quality of treatment the patient receives.

 It is important that patients know the safety records of hospitals before being treated.
 This can be accomplished when hospitals and doctors practice transparency in order to build trust with patients.
 Telling patients the truth is not likely to result in an increase in malpractice lawsuits.
 It will, however, contribute to better care and better patient outcomes.

 If you have suffered an injury or illness caused by a medical error, it’s crucial that you speak to an experienced Pennsylvania medical malpractice attorney who can investigate.
-The attorneys at Villari, Brandes & Giannone, P.C. are dedicated to helping medical malpractice victims seek the justice they deserve.
+The attorneys at Villari, Giannone and Matteo are dedicated to helping medical malpractice victims seek the justice they deserve.

 - "Want to thank all of you once again not only for your professional services but your friendship and feeling like family through all of these past four years as we fought to rebuild Stefanie's life.
 I could not have made a better choice for helping us through this ordeal."